wtbacon/coding-interview-bonsai/platforms/designguru/grokking_the_coding_interview/easy_reverse_vowels/README.md

 # Reverse Vowels (easy)

-- Pattern: Arrays & Hashing
+- Pattern: Arrays

 ## Problem

+Given a string `s`, return a string that is reversed only all the vowels in the string.

 ## Notes

 - Time: O(n)
 - Space: O(n)
-- Approach:
+- Approach: Two pointers